-CME credit available from Harvard Medical School through July 2020.
+CME credit available from Harvard Medical School through August 2023.

 This module summarizes the current understanding of COPD and presents evidence-based clinical guidelines for its diagnosis and management in the primary care setting.